AAM-3

 The Mitsubishi AAM-3 or Type 90 air-to-air missile (90式空対空誘導弾) is a short-range all-aspect air-to-air missile developed by Japan.
-It has been officially operated since 1991, and is expected to ultimately replace the US AIM-9 Sidewinder.
+It has been officially operated since 1991, and replaced the US AIM-9 Sidewinder.

 Developed as a successor to the AIM-9L Sidewinder, the AAM-3 improved target acquisition and tracking capabilities through more sensitive temperature difference detection, and improved flight manoeuvrability of the missile itself.
 Research began as early as 1974, but full-scale development only began in 1986 and entered service in 1991 (Heisei 2).

 Development

 In 1974, Japan began limited development of the AAM-3 as a project to replace the existing AIM-9 Sidewinders in Japanese service.
 The project was rather limited in budget due to the failure of the AAM-2.
 The project received a massive boost in development in the 1980s, driven by Japan's needs for more modern military equipment, rocketing the budget to nearly ¥12.2 billion ($77.3 million USD).
 The missile was required to be more capable than existing missiles in Japanese service.
 The final result came out in the 1990s as the AAM-3 entered service.

 However, the AAM-3 was unable to replace the AIM-9s as the missile was nearly double the price of the Sidewinder.
 Due to this, the AAM-3 is expected to be replaced by the AAM-5.